Justin-Hernandez/cut-off-service/README.md

 Technical coding task

-Create a RESTful service that can return cut-off1

-times for currency pairs on a given date.
+Create a RESTful service that can return cut-off times for currency pairs on a given date.

 Example:
 - CZK cannot be traded later than 11.00 today, and